Incident DetailsCause of Death:

 Trooper Paul Minneman was shot and killed while searching for members of the Brady Gang, wanted in connection with the armed robbery of the Goodland State Bank in Newton County and previously for killing two other police officers.

-In October, Al Brady and Clarence Lee Shaffer Jr. were shot and killed in a shootout in Bangor, Maine.
-The third suspect, James Dalhover, was captured and convicted of murder and bank robbery under federal law and sentenced to death.
+The third suspect, James Dalhover, 31, was captured and convicted of murder and bank robbery under federal law and sentenced to death.
 On November 18, 1938, he was executed by electrocution at the Indiana State Prison in Michigan City.

-The Brady Gang was also responsible for killing Sergeant Richard Rivers of the Indianapolis Police Department on April 27, 1936.
+The Brady Gang also killed Sergeant Richard Rivers of the Indianapolis Police Department on April 27, 1936.
 Although never proven, they were also suspected of killing Officer Frank Levy of the Anderson Police Department on November 25, 1935.

 Trooper Minneman, from Logansport, was assigned to the Lafayette post.
 He was survived by his wife, unborn daughter, sisters and parents.
 In 1987, Trooper Minneman was posthumously awarded the agency's Gold Star Award for Valor for his extraordinary heroism.